pyykkis/ansible-ufw-example/README.md

 - nginx
   - ports 80 and 443 are rejected by ufw as no allow rule is specified for them

-Firewall settings can be explored from host machine using [nmap](http://nmap.org/), or simply by `curl 192.168.0.2`.
+Firewall settings can be explored from the host machine using [nmap](http://nmap.org/), or simply by `curl 192.168.0.2`.

 More information about UFW in general and Ansible ufw module in particular can be found from [Ubuntu UncomplicatedFirewall documentation](https://wiki.ubuntu.com/UncomplicatedFirewall) and [Ansible UFW module documentation](http://docs.ansible.com/ufw_module.html)